kaansonmezoz/tdd-kata/src/main/java/com/sonmezoz/kaan/kata/tdd/case1/README.md

 - Red -> Green -> Refactor
 - Don't forget to test after refactor.
 - Always code minimum to pass & fail tests.
+- Don't Modify Previous Tests in order to make them pass.
+Unless method signature is changed, then do related changes to make test pass.

 #### Scenario